-Generally, older editions of the above textbooks are sufficient and can often be purchased at a much lower price than the newest edition.
+Studying the textbook(s) is a valuable (and expected) learning activity.
+Homeworks will not be assigned out of the textbooks, so older editions are usually sufficient and can often be purchased at a much lower price than the newest edition.
 The instructor originally prepared the content for this course from the 1st edition of Hopcroft, 2nd edition of Sipser, and 2nd edition of Aho.